uhop/dynamodb-toolkit/README.md

   },

   augmentCloneFromContext(ctx) {
-    // how to transform an object when cloning (the default) return item => ({...item, name: item.name + ' COPY'});
+    // how to transform an object when cloning/moving (the default) return item => ({...item, name: item.name + ' COPY'});
   },